mproffitt/bashprofile/README.md

 # Martins BASH Profile

 This repo contains the functionality for my bash profile

 ## Installation
+To install this repo, first, clone it to your local environment.
+The profile needs to sit in your home folder in a hidden folder called .bashprofile

     git clone git@github.com:mproffitt/bashprofile.git ~/.bashprofile

+### Initialisation method 1

     cp ~/.bashprofile/.bash_profile ~/

+### Initialisation method 2

+    echo "source .bashprofile/.bash_profile" >> ~/,bash_profile

 ## About
 Every developer on Linux has a bash profle.
 Whether you use it or not, one exists.
 Most my contain minor tweaks to the